 Your Thermapen comes with a really handy little laminated ‘cheat sheet’ booklet of ideal temperatures for all sorts of baking, thawing, roasting, boiling, preserving, confectionery, sugar syrup and chocolate temperatures – I keep mine tucked in the cupboard next to the hob so it is always near to hand when I need it.

-Here’s my recipe for this beautifully crusty Cider & Onion Loaf.
+Here’s my recipe for this beautifully crusty Cider & Onion Bread.
 The scrumpy cider gives a lovely tang to the flavour, almost a sourdough-like taste, and the pre-cooked onions add a lovely sweetness – you can chop them very finely so they disappear into the dough like I did, or leave them a bit chunkier if you prefer to have some oniony chunks in the crumb.

 I boiled off some of the alcohol from the cider, as I was worried about the alcohol killing the yeast, but I’ve since found some bread recipes using ales and ciders straight from the bottle, so might give that a try sometime too.